GenEditID/GenEditID.github.io/manual.md

 ## :four: Visualise results

 - View the output of the analysis in the output result file `GenEditID/PROJECTS/GEPID/amplicount.csv` and `GenEditID/PROJECTS/GEPID/amplicount_tsearch.csv` (if targeted search submitted)

+- If you wish to change the weighting score given to each consequence, you can do so by editing the `GenEditID/python/geneditid/consequences.csv` file (save it as a csv file) before visualising your results.

 - Restart GenEditID WebApp: first stop the WebApp started previously by typing **Ctrl-C** in the terminal where it was ran, and re-run
 ```